SwetaVashi/Expense-Tracker/README.md

 # ExpenseTracker

-about to manage your monthly budget (expenses/incomes) It was made by react js, using Redux Store,  and express, js for backend server. and MongoDB as a database.
+Expense can be used to manage your monthly budget (expenses/incomes) It was made using react js, using Redux Store,  and express, js for backend server. and MongoDB as a database.
 So you can add/remove incomes and expenses.